edibotopic/edibotopic-website/content/notes/definitions.md

 Sometimes, the existence of this kind of example leads people to believe that we don't need definitions when we can just point at stuff.

-Not every thing is easy to point at, however: like atoms and concepts.
+Not every thing is easy to point at, however, like atoms and concepts.

-Furthermore, my ability to sand coving and paint a plinth does not mean I could design an algorithm for identifying these and other construction materials; there I would need some precising definitions.
+Furthermore, my ability to sand an architrave and paint a plinth does not mean I could design an algorithm for identifying these and other construction materials; there I would need some precising definitions.